 - Some of St. Petersburg’s backyards, like the Dvor Iskusstv or Mosaichny Dvor, are little open-air museums by themselves.

 - The Peter and Paul Fortress is a fascinating historical site where you can walk around or simply enjoy the scenic view across the river.

 - If splendor and opulence are your thing, don’t forget to check out the metro.

 St. Petersburg is so full of stunning wonders that you don’t even need to go anywhere special to make the most of your time.
 Nonetheless, it’s great to have some options that don’t eat a big hole into your budget.
-Here come the top six things you can do in Russia’s cultural capital entirely for free.
+Here come the top six things you can do while visiting St. Petersburg entirely for free.

 Walk a dog

 The dog shelter “Drug” (“friend”) invites volunteers to take one of their dogs out for a stroll.
 Every Saturday between 12.00 and 17.00 you get the chance to breathe some fresh air (the shelter is located outside the city center) and help out.
 You need to sign up before you go on their website, since the shelter doesn’t provide their location online to prevent fraud.